 '''

 Keyword arguments:

 sdfile -- name of input SD dataset

 scanlist -- list of scan numbers to process

 default: [] (use all scans)

 example: [21,22,23,24]

 this selection is in addition to field

 and iflist

 field -- selection string for selecting scans by name

 default: '' (no name selection)

 example: 'FLS3a'

 this selection is in addition to scanlist

 and iflist

 iflist -- list of IF id numbers to select

 default: [] (use all IFs)

 example: [15]

 this selection is in addition to scanlist

 and field

+pollist -- list of polarization id numbers to select

+default: [] (use all polarizations)

+example: [1]

+this selection is in addition to scanlist,

+field, and iflist

 maskflag -- list of mask regions to apply flag/unflag

 default: [] (entire spectrum)

 example: [[1000,3000],[5000,7000]]

-unflag -- unflag the masked regions
+WARNING: if one or more rows are given in flagrow,

+this parameter is ignored

+flagrow -- list of row numbers to apply flag/unflag (row-based)

+default: [] (no row selection)

+example: [0, 2, 3]

+WARNING: this parameter is effective only when

+one or more row numbers are given explicitly

+flagmode -- flag mode

-default: False
+default: 'flag'

-example: True (for unflag)
+options: 'flag', 'unflag', 'restore'

+'''

+'''

+in 'restore' mode, a history of flagging is

+displayed and current flag state is returned

 outfile -- Name of output file

 default: '' (<sdfile>f)

 outform -- format of output file

 options: 'ASCII', 'SDFITS', 'MS', 'ASAP'

 default: 'ASAP'

 example: the ASAP format is easiest for further sd

 processing; use MS for CASA imaging.

-overwrite -- overwrite the output file if already exists
+overwrite -- overwrite the output file if it already exists

 options: (bool) True, False

+default: False

+WARNING: if outform='ASCII', this parameter is ignored

+plotlevel -- control for plotting of results

+options: (int) 0=none, 1=some, 2=more, <0=hardcopy

+default: 0 (no plotting)

+example: plotlevel<0 as abs(plotlevel), e.g.

+-1 => hardcopy of final plot (will be named

+<outfile>flag.eps)

+WARNING: be careful plotting in fsotf mode!

+Returns: Current values of maskflag for each spectrum as a list,

+only if flagmode is set to 'restore'.
+Note that the

+'restore' mode refers to scanlist, iflist, and pollist.

 '''

-Task sdflag performs simple channel based flagging on spectra.
-The flag regions in channels can be specified in maskflag.
+Task sdflag performs simple channel/row based flagging on spectra.
+Channel based flagging and row based flagging can not be executed simultaneously: channel based flagging can be executed using the flag regions specified in maskflag if no row is given in flagrow, whereas row based flagging is executed when one or more rows are specified in flagrow.
 This is not interactive flagging.
 If plotlevel>=1, the task asks you if you really apply the flags before it is actually written to the data with a plot indicating flagged regions.
 The flags are not written to the current (input) datasets unless outfile='none'.
+Flagged regions (or values of flag masks already applied) of the input data can be listed by setting flagmode='restore'.
+It will print out a summary on the screen and returns maskflag values for each spectrum as a list.
 Please note that this task is still experimental.